-Paul Atherton has spent over thirty-five years in hairdressing.
+Paul Atherton has spent over forty-five years in hairdressing.
 After working at Manchester's leading salons he now heads a loyal, committed team of stylists in his own friendly salon.

 Over the years Paul has also worked for stage and TV production on several hairdressing and make-over shows.
 He has an impressive list of celebrity clients, including the famous opera singer Russell Watson.
-Paul has recently finished filming Extreme Dreams with Ben Fogle - he jokes he is probably the first hairdresser to do a high-altitude shave on Ben!
+Paul appeared in an episode of Extreme Dreams with Ben Fogle - he jokes he is probably the first hairdresser to do a high-altitude shave on Ben!
 (Scroll down for photos and Paul's article).

 The ground floor is the central point for cutting and finishing.
 We have our barber shop on our lower floor, catering for men's and kid's cuts.
 There are lollipops for every visit - even one for Dad if he's good!
 On our top floor, we have three Wella colour technicians.
 We are a key account Wella salon and offer the latest colour techniques.

 View our gallery